canvasxyz/canvas/packages/gossiplog/README.md

                                                                     │            │
                              └ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ┴ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─
 ```

+### Advanced authentication use cases

+Expressing an application's access control logic purely in terms of public keys and signatures can be challenging.
+The simplest case is one where a only a known fixed set of public keys are allowed to write to the log; at the very least, this generalizes all of Hypercore's use cases.
+Another simple case is for open-ended applications where end users have keypairs, and the application can access the private key and programmatically sign messages directly.

+A more complex case is one where the application doesn't have programmatic access to a private key, such as web3 apps where wallets require user confirmations for every signature (and only sign messages in particular formats).
+One approach here is to use sessions, a designated type of message payload that registers a temporary public key and carries an additional signature authorizing the public key to take actions on behalf of some other identity, like an on-chain address.
+This is implemented for Canvas apps for a variety of chains via the session signer interface.

 ## API